sabih1996/sabih1996/README.md

 ⚙️ Unit Testing & DevOps Expertise

 - **Unit Testing:** Extensive experience with Jest, TDD, and ensuring high code coverage.
-- **AWS Proficiency:** Deep knowledge of AWS services including S3, EC2, Lambda, RDS, and more.
+- **AWS Proficiency:** Deep knowledge of AWS services including S3, EC2, Lambda Functions, RDS, and more.
 - **Infrastructure as Code:** Skilled in Terraform and AWS CDK to manage and automate cloud infrastructure.
-- **I/CD Pipelines:** Expertise in setting up CI/CD workflows using GitHub Actions, CircleCI, and more.
+- **CI/CD Pipelines:** Expertise in setting up CI/CD workflows using GitHub Actions, CircleCI, and more.

 ### 🤝 Let's Connect!